ASoftTech/Appst.Gentoo.Rpi/Docs/MkDocs/docs/Boot/Kernel Building.md

 make distclean
 ```

-### Using the Default Config
+### Rpi1  / Rpi Zero Config

-I've found that running make oldconfig will filter / clean up the settings for where a older configuration file is used on a newer kernel
+I've found that running make oldconfig will filter / clean up the settings for where a older configuration file is used

-For the Rpi 1 / Zero
 ```
 make bcmrpi_defconfig
 make oldconfig
 ```

-For the Rpi 2 / 3
+### Rpi2 / Rpi3 Config

 ```
+# Default Config for Rpi2
 make bcm2709_defconfig

-make oldconfig
+# If your using the grbd sources, then there's a patch to the config to enable docker on the Rpi2
+patch -p1 .config arch/arm/configs/docker_bcm2709_cfg.diff
 ```

-### Using settings from grbd sources

-TODO add custom settings for the zero / 1

-For the Rpi2 / Rpi3
+At the time of writing I'm still struggling to get vc4 to work (black screen)
+but I believe this should apply some of the settings needed for those that want to experiment.
+Note this disables the default framebuffer driver so that vc4 can take over instead, but so far I've not managed
+to get this to work yet.
 ```
-cp arch/arm/configs/bcm2709_grbdconfig .config
+patch -p1 .config arch/arm/configs/vc4_bcm2709_cfg.diff
 ```

 ### Additional Settings